Jarom-Pack/pomodoro/readme.md

-This is an extension meant to help people with a time-management system called the "pomodoro technique".
+This is an extension meant to help people with a time-management system called the "pomodoro technique", where you switch between work and break timers.

 (For more information on the pomodoro system, read this article: https://en.wikipedia.org/wiki/Pomodoro_Technique)

 load in the extension files and then click on the extension in the top-right to access the timer and change things.

 When the timer goes off, it will give you a notification.

+While it's on the work timer, it will block popular social media sites.

 Copyright © 2024 Jarom and Joseph Pack.